-The two applications demonstrate that the success of a spousal sponsorship application depends on two factors: the mastery of the applicable immigration law and the competency in applying the law.
+The two applications demonstrate that the success of a spousal sponsorship application depends on two factors: mastery of the applicable immigration law and competency in applying the law.
 The former refers to knowing what to prove and the latter is about how to prove it.

 What to prove has two facets: knowing the requirements of the law and the correct application of it.
 The law, the Immigration and Refugee Protection Act (IRPA) and the Immigration and Refugee Protection Regulations (the Regulations), answers two questions, namely who can be a sponsor and who can be sponsored.

 Ss.
 3(d) and 12(1) of IRPA are the primary authorities of the family class including the spousal sponsorship application.
 IRPA authorizes the Regulations to set out applicable provisions.
 S. 116 of the Regulations specifies the family class and s.
 117(1)(a) of the Regulations states that “the sponsor’s spouse, common-law partner, or conjugal partner” is the member of the family class.

 Ss.
 130-137 specify the eligibility of a sponsor — the starting point of a spousal sponsorship application.